As is Sales Agreement: Everything You Need to Know About

 - The reliability of the models you are looking at.

-- How many of that specific make and model are on the road.
+- How many of that specific make and model is on the road.

 - Meeting in a safe and public place.